 This belt is super easy to use as illustrated below:

 First, feed the tip of the belt underneath the buckle through the tongue.
-You can see that instead of a long prong used in regular belts that would need to be fed underneath the band into the hole, there is a small knob that you poke through the hole from the top.
+You can see that instead of a long prong used in regular belts (fed into the hole from the inside out), there is a small knob that you poke through the hole from the top.
 I find this design so much easier!
-It also limits wearing out the band at the spot where you would normally pull it back to feed the prong through, thereby constantly rubbing the band on the metal frame.
+It also limits the constant rubbing of the buckle against the band at the spot where you would normally pull the buckle back to feed the prong through, so this belt shouldn’t wear out as fast.

 The tip is then held in place with a belt loop that isn’t sewn onto the band itself but attached to a separate loop underneath which makes it adjustable.
-I think this is much more sensible than having a fixed loop because the length changes depending on how you end up wearing your belt; more length wearing around waist or high-waisted pants or less wearing it lower.
+I think this is much more sensible than having a fixed loop because the tip length changes depending on where you wear your belt; more length wearing around waist or high-waisted pants or less wearing it lower.

-Needless to say I am a big fan of the design, both artistic and functional!
+Needless to say I am a big fan of the both stylish and functional design!

-Turns out my size 80 belt is 80 cm measured from the buckle to the middle hole!
+So again: my size 80 belt is 80 cm measured from the tip of the buckle to the middle hole!
 There are 5 pre-punched holes, so that would be the third one in.
+See pictures below:

 As an example, here are my measurements: